doubleleft/hook-userguide/docs/Getting-started/How-to-use.md

 # Local development server

-To run the development server locally, `cd` into hook directory, then run the `server` command:
+To run a local development server, `cd` into hook directory, then run the `server` command:

 ```
 $ cd ~/Projects/hook